A Large-Scale IPv6-Based Measurement of the Starlink Network

 \section{CONCLUSION}

-In this paper, we perform the largest-scale measurement on the Starlink IPv6 network to date.
-We obtain a comprehensive list of Starlink active user routers' IPv6 addresses and map the Starlink backbone network with the measurement results.
-In particular, our proposed methodology for mapping Starlink's backbone network is efficient.
-In addition, we perform statistical analysis on Starlink users and PoPs and the IPv6 assignment strategy of Starlink's gateway and PoP.
-Our work fills the gap in the Starlink IPv6 network measurement, and we hope that this work will help deepen the community's understanding of LEO satellite networks to promote the research and accelerate its development.
+In this paper, we conduct the largest-scale measurement of the Starlink IPv6 network to date.
+We obtain a comprehensive list of IPv6 addresses of active user routers via a probing methodology with near-complete coverage.
+Furthermore, we map the Starlink backbone network based on the measurement results.
+Specifically, we show that our proposed methodology for mapping the backbone network is highly efficient.
+In addition, we perform a statistical analysis of Starlink routers, PoPs, and the IPv6 assignment strategy.
+We investigate the latency of the Starlink user routers and identify service unfairness among users in the same region.
+We also observe improvements in latency over time, which may be partially attributed to the ongoing deployment of V2 Mini satellites.
+Our work fills a gap in the Starlink IPv6 network measurement, and we hope that it will help deepen the community's understanding of LEO satellite networks, promoting research and accelerating their development.